bahabdoul011/DSTI_DEVOPS_PROJECT/README.md

 1. **Build Image**:
    - The image is built using Docker and pushed to **Docker Hub**.
 The pipeline authenticates to Docker Hub using the credentials stored as environment variables (`REGISTRY_USER` and `REGISTRY_PASS`).
+   - The Docker Hub image used is `dissivouloud/dsti-devops-project:lastest`.

 2. **Deploy** (optional):
    - Deploy the Docker image to a remote server (SSH access required) and run the application using Docker.